Interpersonal deception theory: Experiment

 Buller and Burgoon asked participants to put themselves in the following situation:

 "You've been dating Pat for nearly three years and feel quite close in your relationship.
 Since Pat goes to a different school upstate, the two of you have agreed to date other people.
 Nevertheless, Pat is quite jealous and possessive.
 During the school year you see Pat only occasionally, but you call each other every Sunday and talk for over an hour.
 On Friday one of your friends invites you to a party on Saturday night, but the party is 'couples only' so you need a date.
 There's no way that Pat could come down for the weekend.
 You decide to ask someone from your class who you've been attracted to so that you can go to the party.
 The two of you go and have a great time.
 On Sunday afternoon, there's a knock on your door and it's Pat.
 Pat walks in and says, 'Decided to come down and surprise you, tried calling you all last night, but you weren't around.
-What were you doing?
-The researchers listed three possible responses: lying ("I was at the library getting ready for my theory exam"), telling part of the truth while omitting important details ("Went to a party at a friend's apartment") or being intentionally vague or evasive ("Went out for a while").
+What were you doing?'".

+The researchers listed three possible responses: lying ("I was at the library getting ready for my theory exam"), telling part of the truth while omitting important details ("Went to a party at a friend's apartment") or being intentionally vague or evasive ("Went out for a while")".
+These three responses were categorized as falsification,concealment, and equivocation.
+These three differ, respectively, in that one creates a fiction, hides a secret, and the last dodges the issue; all falling under the umbrella of deception as defined by Buller and Burgoon.